 Street food in Rome · Pizza al taglio

 The pizza from the tray is one of the most popular choices for a quick meal in between bigger meals or as a substitute for a dinner.
 It is important that the pizza is prepared in the laboratory of the shop and is not heated up from the refrigerator.
-Also many supermarkets now own ovens and offer fresh pizza.
+Many supermarkets now also own ovens and offer fresh pizza.
 Read pizza street food in Rome

 Street food in Rome · Deep fried food